mitogen-hq/mitogen/docs/ansible_detailed.rst

 module runtime for `Ansible`_.
-Requiring minimal configuration changes, it updates Ansible's slow and wasteful shell-centric implementation with pure-Python equivalents, invoked via highly efficient remote procedure calls to persistent interpreters tunnelled over SSH.
+Requiring minimal configuration changes, it updates Ansible's slow and wasteful shell-centric implementation with pure-Python equivalents, invoked via highly efficient remote procedure calls to persistent interpreters tunneled over SSH.
 No changes are required to target hosts.

 The extension is considered stable and real-world use is encouraged.